valocode/bubbly/docs/SPECIFICATION.md

 ## 4. Design

-This section describes some design aspects of bubbly.
+This section describes some design aspects of Bubbly.

 ## 4.1 Data Model and Schema